hql287/Manta/README.md

 * **Are you available for hire?**

+Yes, kind of.
 I'm exploring new opportunities at the moment.
 Please let me know what you have in mind.

 * **How do I contact you?**